AHRQ Health Literacy Tools for Use in Pharmacies

 - Training Program for Pharmacy Staff on Communication.

-- Guide on How To Create a Pill Card.
+- How To Create a My Medicines List.

 - Telephone Reminder Tool To Help Refill Medicines On Time.

 - How to Conduct a Postdischarge Followup Phone Call.

 - Health literacy tools to improve communication for providers of medication therapy management.